Capitol riot arrests: Retired firefighter accused of throwing fire extinguisher at police; man carrying Confederate flag

 The FBI said it had also received an anonymous tip identifying another person as the thrower, but that Illinois resident did not appear on flight manifests to the Washington area nor was the license plate of his vehicle entered into D.C. logs at the time.

-“I’m just stunned,” said retired Chester Fire Department battalion chief Charles E. Hopkins Jr. “That’s totally out of character for him.”
+“I’m just stunned,” said retired Chester Fire Department battalion chief Charles Hopkins Jr. “That’s totally out of character for him.”
 He described Sanford as a “quiet guy” who “never messed with anyone … he did his job and went home.”
 He added, “If you weren’t working with him you wouldn’t know he was there.”

 In a statement, Chester Mayor Thaddeus Kirkland said Sanford joined the department in 1994, retired last February and is not a current employee.